Master of Education in Counseling

 All specializations are designed to provide students with the necessary counseling skills and external resources to provide individual, preventive, responsive and support services to counseling programs.

 Specialization I offers a M.Ed. in Counseling and the option to pursue certification in school counseling.
 All counseling classes can be applied to Texas professional licensure.
 The M.Ed. in School Counseling meets the requirements of the State Board of Educator Certification and follows the guidelines for certification in school counseling.
+The Clinical Mental Health Counseling track follows educational requirements for the Licensed Professional Counselor (LPC) credential in Texas.

 For detailed descriptions of each area of focus within the M.Ed. in Counseling program, refer to the TCU Online Catalog.